 Here’s to the future.
 What’s on your agenda coming up?

 I played on an episode of Nadia Sirota’s Living Music series, for a breathing/playing piece written by Richard Reed Parry.
 And it was so beautiful and imaginative and satisfying and so fun to do over Zoom.
-I’m currently working on a concert series, with Robyn Jacobs, where we’re going to present works that you don’t really hear in Vancouver—Meredith Monk, John Luther Adams, Nico Muhly, Max Richter, Du Yun—and our first concert will be in early October.
+I’m currently working on a concert series, we’re going to present works that you don’t really hear in Vancouver—Meredith Monk, John Luther Adams, Nico Muhly, Max Richter, Du Yun—and our first concert will be in early October.

 Wow, sounds great!
 Thanks Newsha.
 Until Deep Minimalism (ii)….